Edmonton-Public-Library/addnote/README.md

 the advantage that you just need all the user ids, not ids and notes pipe separated.
 Your choice.

+Neither method of adding notes affects the last activity date of the the customer.

 Note
 -----
 ```